 - To undertake high quality research & scholarship, including contributing to drafting major grant proposals and/or leading on drafting small grant proposals, and evaluating teaching practice; - 2.
 To contribute to peer-reviewed publications and other outputs, including as lead author; - 3.
 To make a contribution to doctoral student supervision, as appropriate to qualifications and experience; - To manage small grants or elements of larger grants, ensuring compliance with good practice in relation to the conduct of research, the ethics policy and other relevant LSHTM policies; - 5.
-To develop and validate phenotyping algorithms that capture the complexity of the relevant conditions, treatments and outcomes in patients with liver disease; - 6.
-To apply, as appropriate, advanced statistical techniques such as multivariable logistic regression, generalised linear modelling, survival analysis, multilevel modeling, and multiple imputation of missing data.
+To contribute to the design, conduct and supervision of the qualitative components of the research project; - 6.
+To contribute to communicating research findings through a range of dissemination activities; - 7.
+To contribute to capacity strengthening activities; - 8.
+To contribute to the development and oversight of Community Engagement & Involvement (CEI) activities.

-- To deliver high quality research & scholarship in your field of study, individually and in collaboration with others, by applying for external grants/fellowships from good1 research funders, publishing peer-reviewed outputs as lead and co-author and evaluating teaching practice; - 2.
-To contribute to doctoral student supervision; - To manage research grants and promote and ensure compliance with good practice in relation to the conduct of research, the ethics policy, and other relevant LSHTM policies; - To support the development of early-career researchers; - 5.
-To work independently on developing and validating phenotyping algorithms that captures the complexity of the relevant conditions, treatments and outcomes in patients with liver disease; - 6.
-To lead on the development of analysis plans that include advanced statistical techniques such as multivariable logistic regression, generalised linear modelling, survival analysis, multilevel modeling, and multiple imputation of missing data.
+- To deliver high quality research & scholarship in your field of study, individually and in collaboration with others, by applying for external grants/fellowships from good research funders, publishing peer-reviewed outputs as lead and co-author and evaluating teaching practice; - 2.
+To contribute to doctoral student supervision; - 3.
+To manage research grants and promote and ensure compliance with good practice in relation to the conduct of research, the ethics policy, and other relevant LSHTM policies; - 4.
+To support the development of early-career researchers; - To co-lead the design, conduct and supervision of the qualitative components of the research project; - To communicate research findings through a range of dissemination activities; - 7.
+To support capacity strengthening activities; - 8.
+To co-lead the development and oversight of Community Engagement & Involvement (CEI) activities.